Afterlives background

 Real-world behavior over time does.

-This is where monitoring comes in.
+This is where AI monitoring comes in.

-• How often do users repeat or rephrase the same request?
+• repeat or rephrase the same request?

-• How often do they abandon a flow midway?
+• abandon a flow midway?

 Why now?